dbtwithariadne/website/src/reality-acceptance.md

+# DBT Reality Acceptance Skills

-This is a DBT Reality Acceptance chart, based in part on Marsha Lineham's book.
+This is a DBT Reality Acceptance Skills flowchart.
+It uses the skills from Marsha Linehan's book.

 The chart is meant to serve as a printable shorthand to help re-train behavior to ease day-to-day emotional turmoil.

-The skills and how to use the skills are found in the DBT skills manual.

 ![DBT Reality Acceptance Chart](images/dbt_reality_acceptance_chart_v15.png)